Athipattu

-Athipattu is a census town in Chennai in Thiruvallur district in the state of Tamil Nadu, India.
+Athipattu is a census town in Thiruvallur district, Chennai in the state of Tamil Nadu, India.
 The neighbourhood is served by Athipattu railway station of the Chennai Suburban Railway network.
 It is a suburb in northern part of Chennai.

 North Ennore (including Ennore Port and North Chennai Thermal Power Station) is under the jurisdiction of Athipattu Town Panchayat.

 Demographics

 According to the 2001 census, Athipattu had a population of 8,382.
 Males constitute 50% of the population and females 50%.
 Athipattu has an average literacy rate of 72%, higher than the national average of 59.5%; with 56% of the males and 44% of females literate.
 11% of the population is under 6 years of age.